clauswilke/dataviz/docs/visualizing_distributions_I.md

 </tbody>
 </table>

 We can visualize this table by drawing filled rectangles whose heights correspond to the counts and whose widths correspond to the width of the age bins (Figure \@ref(fig:titanic-ages-hist1)).
 Such a visualization is called a histogram.
+(Note that all bins must have the same width for the visualization to be a valid histogram.)

 (ref:titanic-ages-hist1) Histogram of the ages of Titanic passengers.